The best picture books for kids to share around St Valentine’s Day

 Submit a Comment

-I’m Felicity - a parent to three young humans and a primary school teacher who loves books.
+I’m Felicity - a parent, grandparent and a primary school teacher who loves books.

 I’m passionate about helping parents discover the joy of reading to their little ones and I love helping you discover quality picture books to share with the babies and small humans in your lives.